The views expressed by the host on this program rivet and dazzle the nation.

 How do you have a ceasefire with terrorists for crying out loud?

-One of those documents said that to get out there and uh Al Qaeda needs to somehow foment another war for the U.S. to get involved in, otherwise, we're gonna lose Iraq like that because we're getting uh getting our butts kicked here.
+One of those documents said that got to get out there and Al-Qaeda needs to somehow foment another war for the U.S. to get involved in.

-We have the story that the Israelis have been preparing for this conflict for a year, and that is because it makes total sense, uh the the Hezbollah people fail to get out of there in uh you know when they were supposed to, because resolution 1559 was never enforced, the UN resolution 1559 never enforced.
+And that is because, it makes total sense, the Hezbollah people failed to get out of there when they were supposed to because Resolution 1559 was never enforced.

-So I shared with you the story from the San Francisco Chronicle, Israel set war plan more than a year ago.
+So I shared with you the story from the San Francisco Chronicle.

-They've been planning this for a long time, just like Bush planned to go on a rock when he was governor of Texas, blah, blah, blah.
+Just like Bush planned to go on Iraq when he was governor of Texas, blah, blah, blah.

 All right.

-Hezbollah planned to attack Israel since 2000.
+Well, Shazam, news flash, Hezbollah planned to attack Israel since 2000.

-Never had any intention of agreeing to UN resolution 1559 because they knew nobody would ever enforce it.
+Never had any intention of agreeing to UN Resolution 1559 because they knew nobody would ever enforce it.

 Hezbollah has dug dozens.

-Was that what he called his baloo, something like that?
+Was that what he called?

-Yep, senior military uh Israeli officers said they've been preparing for this battle for six years, ever since Israel's withdrawal from South Lebanon.
+Yep, senior military Israeli officers said they've been preparing for this battle for six years, ever since Israel's withdrawal from South Lebanon.

-And all the resolutions and all the demands and all the calls for peace, and all the ceasefires have actually done nothing more than ratchet things up.
+And all the resolutions and all the demands and all the calls for peace and all the ceasefires have actually done nothing more than ratchet things up.

 There has to be.

-There has to be, and only after that ultimate battle will there be peace.
+And only after that ultimate battle will there be peace.

 Because it is victory that gets us peace.

-And I've this a limbaugh doctrine.
+And I've, this is a limbaugh doctrine.

 I've been on this for five years.